wrapperband/FeathercoinWalletGuide/README.md

 **Exit**

-Exit menu option or the Cnt-Q keys close down the wallet and offer the reminder to save your wallet.
+Exit menu option or the Ctrl-Q keys close down the wallet and offer the reminder to save your wallet.
 If you do not wish to back up, you can exit by the window close button and you will not need to back up.

 **Settings drop down Menu**